 Essentially, we found that the domain of Emotional Support and the dimensions and indicators within Emotional Support tended to align with our respondents’ culture.
 However, at the level of the behavioral markers, there were some areas of misalignment.
 Because of the high specificity at the behavioral marker level, it was more likely for behaviors to either be inappropriate or easily misconstrued/misinterpreted due to cultural differences.
 Also, some important behavioral markers might not be present.
 The same finding was true for the domain of Classroom Organization.

 In addition to the potential misalignment at the behavioral marker level, we found some caution regarding the fact that Instructional Support might look markedly different in many Native communities.
-In some communities, a heavy use of non-verbal gestures and high levels of collaboration, combined with a strong sense of community are very important.
+In some communities, heavy use of nonverbal gestures and high levels of collaboration, combined with a strong sense of community, is very important.
 For these communities, we often see children learning through cycles of observation, quiet reflection, and then engaging in community activities, actively working together to create something or accomplish a common goal.
 The way adults support learning through these cycles often looks significantly different when compared to a western educational setting.

 Explain the concept of “culturally responsive” interactions and provide a few examples of how culture impacts interactions in tribal classrooms.